neil-dandekar/EcoRadius/README.md

 # HackDavis2024

 ## Setup:
-For now, we have not deployed the Django Backend.
+For now, we have not deployed the Django Backend, due to time constraints.

 For simple local execution, you will need to perform ```npm i``` in the cmd line in both the backend and frontend directories